Featured

 If you look up what colleges do, you’ll read that they are intended to give broad training in arts, humanities, and sciences with an emphasis on intellectual development.
 Intellectual development strengthens critical thinking skills and personal growth, or at least we can hope.

 Faculty guide students in these pursuits.
 Despite what outsiders will tell you, respecting student differences of opinion is important to colleges and their faculty in creating an environment where learning can take place.
-However, students ned to learn the material.
+However, students need to learn the material.

 You’ve probably heard about outside groups which put professors on watch lists.
 You can scroll through these watch lists and find out that transgressions might include calling out racism, signing a petition, and recognition of pronouns.
 There might be one incident, reported on a social media platform, and that will be enough to put the offending professor on a list of the damned.